python-ellar/ellar/docs/overview/providers.md

 # **Providers**
-A provider refers to any class or object that can be injected as a dependency when creating an instance of another class.
+A provider is any class or object that can be injected as a dependency when creating an instance of another class.
 These can include services, repository services, factories, and other classes responsible for handling complex tasks.
-Providers are made accessible to controllers, route handlers, or other providers as dependencies, following the principles of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection){target="_blank"}.
+Providers are made accessible to controllers, route handlers, or other providers as dependencies, following the principles of Dependency Injection.

-In Ellar, the creation of a `provider/injectable` class is simplified by decorating the class with the `@injectable()` marker and specifying the desired scope.
+In Ellar, creating a provider or injectable class is simplified by decorating the class with the `@injectable()` marker and specifying the desired scope.

 ```python
 from ellar.di import injectable, singleton_scope

 @injectable(scope=singleton_scope)
 class UserRepository:
     pass
 ```

-We have created a `UserRepository` provider that will help manage the loading and saving of user data to the database.
+For example, we've created a **UserRepository** provider to manage the loading and saving of user data to the database.

-Let's add this service to a controller.
+Now, let's integrate this service into a controller.

 ```python
 from ellar.di import injectable, singleton_scope
 from ellar.common import Controller, ControllerBase

 @injectable(scope=singleton_scope)
 class UserRepository:
     pass

 @Controller()
 class UserController(ControllerBase):
     def __init__(self, user_repo: UserRepository) -> None:
         self.user_repo = user_repo
 ```

+We've added the **UserRepository** as a dependency to the **UserController**, ensuring that **Ellar** resolves the **UserRepository** instance when creating the **UserController** instance.

-Let's refactor our `CarController` and move some actions to a service.
+Next, let's refactor our CarController and move some actions to a service.

 ```python
 # project_name/apps/car/services.py
 import typing as t
 from ellar.di import injectable, singleton_scope
 from .schemas import CreateCarSerializer, CarSerializer

 @injectable(scope=singleton_scope)
 class CarRepository: